bocadilloproject/bocadillo/docs/guides/agnostic/asgi-middleware.md

 Similarities:

-- The same [stack-style processing algorithm](../http/middleware.md#how-http-middleware-is-applied) is used.
+- The same [stack-like processing algorithm](../http/middleware.md#how-http-middleware-is-applied) is used.
 - ASGI middleware takes the form of middleware classes, too.

 Differences:

 - ASGI middleware is **generic**; it works both in the context of HTTP _and_ WebSocket.
 - ASGI middleware classes implement the [ASGI] interface directly, which means you can use any third-party ASGI middleware class without extra plumbing.
-- ASGI middleware operates before any HTTP middleware.
+- ASGI middleware operates before any HTTP middleware (higher priority).

 ## Using ASGI middleware